 Tulving’s fraud scheme began to unravel when the company couldn’t deliver precious metals to its customers.
 The company used investor funds to maintain their personal lifestyles.

-Customers asked when their precious metals purchases would arrive and Tulving offered an array of excuses.
-The firm tended to deliver the purchase or refund their customers when legal action was threatened.
+Customers asked when their acquisitions would arrive and Tulving offered an array of excuses.
+The firm tended to deliver the asset or refund their members when legal action was threatened.

 After the DoJ become involved in the Ponzi scheme and non-delivery problems, more than 380 investors lost at least $15 million.

-How to Protect Yourself from Gold IRA Scams
+How to Protect Yourself from them and not be deceived

 As an investor, it’s critical to voice your displeasure with the gold retirement plan sponsor right away.
 While investing in gold may entail some delivery problems on occasion, it’s important to ask questions now.